mautic/mautic-community-handbook/pages/03.community-portal/19.meetings/docs.md

 * **Hybrid meetings:** where there is an online meeting which is also being streamed online.

+## Creating a meeting

+To create a meeting you need to be logged in as a team lead or assistant team lead.

+1. Go to the administrator's panel and find your assembly
+2. Click on the meetings component
+3. Click new meeting and fill out the form - check the [Decidim documentation](https://docs.decidim.org/en/develop/admin/components/meetings.html#_create_a_new_meeting) for guidance on the different form fields.

 ### Registration

 Through registrations you can have capacity control of the attendance for a meeting.
 With this feature, for instance, you can limit how many people could attend to the meeting, or you can know before the start of a meeting if you need to find a bigger room to have the meeting.